ScottMWeiss/ScottMWeiss.github.io/index.md

 In the Logging In After Implementation image, the user.db was closed off to the user after logging in even though the weight database is still viewable, but still able to login using that information stored in the database.

 Overall, there were challenges met with this final enhancement.
 Some of the initial goals were met, but I definitely learned to do more research on just what specifically will be needed when implementing new features or tools.
-Moving forward, in the future in order to properly implement the full Firebase/Firestore database, as mentioned earlier I believe the entire program would need to be built up and rewritten with using the new database in mind, implementing more asynchronous programming features such as Kotlin coroutines.
+Moving forward, in the future in order to properly implement the full Firebase/Firestore database, as mentioned earlier I believe the entire program would need to be built up and rewritten with using the new database in mind, implementing more asynchronous programming features such as Kotlin co-routines.

+The two outcomes this enhancement originally sought to achieve were:

+4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

+5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

+I would say they were at least partially met.
+With the writing of data to the new database, it was both using an innovative tool to securely store data, as “Cloud Firestore automatically encrypts all data before it is written to disk.”
+(Server-side encryption  |  Firestore  |  Firebase, n.d.)

 [Original Artifact](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%203%20-%20Databases/Original%20Artifact/WeissCS360project3WeightTrackApp.zip) | [Full Narrative](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%203%20-%20Databases/Enhanced%20Artifact/CS%20499%20-%20Milestone%20Four%20Enhancement%20Three%20Narrative%20-%20Weiss.docx) | [Enhanced Artifact](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%203%20-%20Databases/Enhanced%20Artifact/WeissCS499EnhancementThree.zip)